 On the other hand, the industry tries to give single malt whisky a classic appearance and filters only coarsely at room temperature.
-In order to restrict cloudiness at normal room temperature variations, the industry usually bottles these whiskies at 46% abv, which leads to a better solubility of the lipids, which are predominantly responsible for the formation of the micelles and the resulting haze when the whisky is cooled down.
-However, these whiskies regularly become cloudy to a varying degree when diluted with water, even without cooling.
+In order to restrict cloudiness at normal room temperature variations, the industry usually bottles these whiskies at 46% , which leads to a better solubility of the lipids, which are predominantly responsible for the formation of the micelles and the resulting haze when the whisky is cooled down.
+However, these whiskies regularly become cloudy to a varying degree when with , even without cooling.

 This study wants to find out whether chill filtration has a significant influence on the taste of single malt whisky.
-The aim is to investigate whether the advertising approach - the filtered substances are important taste carriers - is realistic or whether this is just an attempt to market whisky as more authentic and charge extra money when actually a cost-expensive production step is lost.
+The aim is to investigate whether the advertising approach - the filtered substances are important taste carriers - is realistic or whether this is just an attempt to market whisky as more authentic and charge extra money when actually a cost-expensive step is lost.

 This study was motivated by Matthew Ferguson Stewart, who in conducted a first study on the influence of chill filtration on the taste, which was statistically not relevant.
-The blind tasting carried out in had astonishing results.
+The blind carried out in had astonishing results.
 Only 7 out of 16 samples (=44%) were correctly identified as chill filtered.
 In 13 out of 16 tastings (=72%) the chill filtered samples were rated as better or equally well tasting.